 Basements are below ground and as such, they are susceptible to differing forms of dampness and water such as:-

-There is a British Standard to help with the design of waterproofing systems for basements : BS8102: 2009 Code of practice for protection of structures against water from the ground.
+There is a British Standard to help with the design of waterproofing systems for basements : BS8102: 2022 Protection of below ground structures against water ingress.
+Code of practice..
 All good companies, with qualified surveyors (C.S.S.W. – Certified Surveyor in Structural Water-proofing), will refer to this standard early on in discussions with you.
 Those that don’t should be avoided!

 Any specification you are offered should state clearly if BS8102 has been considered.
 Those that do, require the surveyor to design a waterproofing system that can be expected to withstand entry of groundwater into your basement.
 Note: this does not normally include water that arises from leaking drains – although the system might well deal with that too.